 Continuous manufacturing, process intensification, digitalisation and AI-driven analytics promise to compress pharma timelines.
 But they remain the exception, not the norm.
 This panel takes stock of what is actually working and where the biggest remaining bottlenecks lie.

-Pharma manufacturing generates vast process, quality and supply chain data yet most remains siloed.
-Pre-competitive data sharing is beginning to unlock collective intelligence and strengthen supply resilience.
+Pharma manufacturing generates vast process, quality and supply chain data.
+How do we ensure this data is standardised and doesn’t remain siloed?
+Pre-competitive data sharing could also unlock collective intelligence and strengthen supply resilience.
 But what are the practical, regulatory and cultural barriers, and what does genuine data collaboration look like in practice?

 Sustainability continues to move from regulatory checkbox to a source of genuine innovation and commercial differentiation.
 This session spotlights practical green chemistry approaches being deployed across pharma manufacturing and how they can become embedded in standard practice.